March 28, 2020

-PORTLAND, ORE.
-(MAR.
-28) - Following is a statement from Friends of the Children CEO Terri Sorensen on the passage of the Coronavirus Aid, Relief, and Economic Security Act:
+PORTLAND, Ore. – The following is a statement from Friends of the Children CEO Terri Sorensen on the passage of the Coronavirus Aid, Relief and Economic Security Act:

 Our youth and families are incredibly resilient.
 We see their grit and perseverance in action every day.
 Already challenged to make ends meet, maintain safe housing, and have access to adequate physical and mental health care, we are also working to close the gaps for our youth and their families who are being disproportionately harmed by the coronavirus (COVID-19) crisis.